rsdoiel/ts_wc/about.md

 ---
 title: wc
-abstract: "This is an example of using Mistral Le Chat to recreate the POSIX &#x60;wc&#x60; command written in TypeScript."
+abstract: "This is an example of using Mistral Le Chat to recreate the POSIX &#x60;wc&#x60; command written in TypeScript.
+The full transcript is available at &lt;https://chat.mistral.ai/chat/e97f1834-4e60-451a-b317-adcc301dbf12&gt;."
 authors:
   - family_name: Doiel
     given_name: R. S.